hmontenegro/biostar-recipes/docs/howto.md

    You can upload data by clicking the ```Upload File``` button found at the top of your data list page.

    ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/data_dash.png "Manage Access")

+   This will open a page allowing you to name your data, give it a type, etc.

-   There is a 25 MB file size limit and every user gets approximately 300 MB of upload space.
+   There is a 25 MB file size limit and every user gets approximately 300 MB of total upload space.

 * Copy and Paste existing data ( **Recommended** )